nicolasdanelon/UnofficialDocs/source/extensibility/packages.rst

     - snippets (``.sublime-snippet``)
     - themes (``.sublime-theme``)

-Some packages may include files in support of other packages or core features.
+Some packages may include support files for other packages or core features.
 For example, the spell checker uses :file:`Packages\Language - English` as a data store for English dictionaries.